FacerAin/pip-entry-test/README.md

 ## pip entry test
 entry point test for pip

+You can see PYPI package on [here](https://pypi.org/project/entrytest/) for testing.

 ### Quick Start
 ```